 9) Baggage Allowance on Domestic flight

-Of course, we have good Tip for you that you can wear your heavy things Jackets, trekking boots to help cut down on the weights of your bag.
-If you have extra heavy baggage then pay an extra charge for airplane and we need to get more porters, so therefore it will charge you an excess cost for the trip to be paid in cash.
+Of course, we have good Tip for you and can be very helpful too.
+Which is you can wear your heavy things like; Jackets, trekking boots and some other things you can hold on your hands.
+Obvious, will help cut down on the weights of your bag and we will tell you before your trip starts.
+In the other hands, if you have extra heavy baggage.
+Then need to pay an extra cost for airplane and you need to get more porters too.
+Therefore it will charge you an excess cost for the trip to be paid in cash.

-10) Social Etiquettes
+10) Social Etiquette

-While receiving or giving money, you must use your right hand.
+While receiving or giving money or anything, at this time also you must use your right hand.
 The feet are considered unclean.
 Don’t kick someone; put your feet up on a chair or table, point your feet at someone or something revered or to touch someone else’s feet.
-Be careful where you point your feet when sitting in a Nepali home, as to point your feet at religious shines causes’ offense.
-Walk clockwise around any religious building or monuments like stupas to pay yours respects and have your wishes granted.
+To point your feet at religious shines causes’ offense so be careful where you point your feet when sitting in a Nepali home.
+Walk clockwise around any religious building or monuments like Stupa’s and Temples to pay yours respects and have your wishes granted.

-Likewise, local people leave a small donation when visiting a temple, so if possible, do the same.
-You greet the local people with word: Namaste, where at the same time, you lift your hands in front of your chest like in a prayer position.
+Likewise, local people leave a small donation when visiting a temple or monastery; so if possible, you can also do the same.
+You have greeted the local people with word: Namaste, where at the same time, you lift your hands in front of your chest like in a prayer position.
 Nepalese people tend not to shake hands (other than in formal office or work situations).Don’t throw rubbish onto a fire used for cooking.
-Fire is considered sacred.You must ask permission when you want to take a picture of people.
-Photographs are often not allowed inside temples and monasteries.
+Fire is considered sacred.
+Taking picture is strictly prohibited in some of the temples, monasteries.
+And religious place.
+There is no harm to take picture of locals.

 11) Food to avoid in Nepal

 Nepal is a country with high risk for gastrointestinal illness.
-Poor food hygiene and lack of adequate sanitary infrastructure are responsible for the high rates of diarrheal illness in the country.
+Poor food hygiene and lack of adequate sanitary infrastructure are responsible for the high rates of diarrhea illness in the country.
 Try avoiding eating at the streets, especially any uncooked food items.
 The good restaurants soak their salad, vegetables in iodine or other disinfectants that makes them safe to eat.
 Otherwise, it is best to avoid any raw vegetable or fruit that cannot be peeled at the places where you cannot fully trust.
 Avoid dairy products from any unreliable shops and do not eat brightly colored food as it may have used low quality food coloring.